cwoebker/.com/scientia/math/taylor-series.md

 ## The Concept

-Using the Power Series one can represent complex function as a simple chain of powers, just like in a polynomial.
+Using the Power Series (or the more specific Taylor Series) one can represent complex function as a simple chain of powers, just like in a polynomial.
 This can drastically improve the way we handle certain functions.

 ### Power Series